 If you have questions about the Child and Adult Care Food Program, contact the New York State Department of Health at 1-800-942-3858.

 Eligibility is based on family’s income and reasons for needing child care.
-In general, families with incomes below 200% of the State Income Standard (SIS) or about $39,580 for a family of three may qualify for assistance.
+In general, families with incomes below 200% of the State Income Standard (SIS) may qualify for assistance.

 If you’re interested in subsidized child care, you should apply by contacting ACS-funded programs in your area.
 Go to 311 Online to search for ACS-funded child care programs near you.

-There are free pre-K programs in NY public schools that are approved by the New York City Department of Education but provided by community organizations.
+There are also free Pre-K programs in NY public schools that are approved by the New York City Department of Education but provided by community organizations.
 These programs usually last 2½ to 6 hours of a school day.

 Section 8 helps lower income families in NYC obtain a decent place to live in at a rent they can afford.
 Eligible families are issued a housing voucher to search for a unit in neighborhoods of their choice.